HL7/US-Core-STU3/pages/_includes/us-core-observationresults-summary.md

     -   Other additional codes are allowed - e.g. system specific codes.
 All codes SHALL have a code system value
 1. One patient in `Observation.subject`
 1. Either one `Observation.value[x]` or one code in `Observation.DataAbsentReason` (unless `Observation.component` or `Observation.related` is present)
-    -   Observation.valueQuantity has an [required](http://hl7.org/fhir/2017Jan/terminologies.html#required) binding to [UCUM units]
+    -   Observation.valueQuantity has a [required](http://hl7.org/fhir/2017Jan/terminologies.html#required) binding to [UCUM units]
     -   Observation.valueCodeableConcept has an [preferred](http://hl7.org/fhir/2017Jan/terminologies.html#preferred) binding to [Observation Value Codes (SNOMED-CT)]
     -   Observation.DataAbsentReason has an [extensible](http://hl7.org/fhir/2017Jan/terminologies.html#extensible) binding to [Observation Value Absent Reason]